Oluwaseyi89/Oluwaseyi89/README.md

 # 👋 Hey there, I’m Isenewo Oluwaseyi Ephraim

-💻 Self-taught developer | ☁️ AWS Solutions Architect Certified | 🔗 Exploring Blockchain (Starknet)
+💻 Senior Software Engineer | ☁️ Certified AWS Solutions Architect | 🔗 Blockchain Expert

 I bridge the gap between **people and technology**.
 From my early days learning to code → to working in **insurance sales** (mastering client relationships) → to building **web, mobile, and cloud-native apps**, my journey is all about solving real problems with **scalable, impactful solutions**.